Consensus sequence: Notation

 In this notation, A means that an A is always found in that position; [CT] stands for either C or T; N stands for any base; and {A} means any base except A. Y represents any pyrimidine, and R indicates any purine.

 In this example, the notation [CT] does not give any indication of the relative frequency of C or T occurring at that position.
+And it is not possible to write it as a single consensus sequence e.g. ACNCCA.
 An alternative method of representing a consensus sequence uses a sequence logo.
 This is a graphical representation of the consensus sequence, in which the size of a symbol is related to the frequency that a given nucleotide (or amino acid) occurs at a certain position.
 In sequence logos the more conserved the residue, the larger the symbol for that residue is drawn; the less frequent, the smaller the symbol.
 Sequence logos can be generated using WebLogo, or using the Gestalt Workbench, a publicly available visualization tool written by Gustavo Glusman at the Institute for Systems Biology.